220328-uta-sh-net-ext/Daniel-Oszczapinski/Training practise/Week-6/QcQuestions.md

 - Scrum prescribes three specific roles: the product owner, the scrum master, and the scrum team.
   - Product-Owner - Responsible for what the team is building, and why they're building it.
 The product owner is responsible for keeping the backlog up-to-date and in priority order.
   - Scrum-master - Responsible to ensure the scrum process is followed by the team.
 Scrum masters are continually on the lookout for how the team can improve, while also resolving impediments and other blocking issues that arise during the sprint.
 Scrum masters are part coach, part team member, and part cheerleader.
-  - Scrum-Team - These are the individuals that actually build the product.
+  - Scrum-Team - These are the individuals that build the product.
 The team owns the engineering of the product, and the quality that goes with it.

 - [Product-Backlog] - The product backlog is a prioritized list of value the team can deliver.
 The product owner is responsible for the backlog and adds, changes, and reprioritizes as needed.
 The items at the top of the backlog should always be ready for the team to execute on.